Last.fm: Recommendations

-Premium Features
+Premium features

-Users can pay £4.99 a month or £49.99 annually to join Last.fm Pro, unlocking features such as monthly and annual reports, browsing past reports, early access to upcoming features, the blast from the past feature, the ability to edit scrobbles, new formatting features and the ability to edit their username.
+Users can pay £4.99 per month or £49.99 per year to join Last.fm Pro, unlocking features such as monthly and annual reports, browsing past reports, early access to upcoming features, the blast from the past feature, the ability to edit scrobbles, new formatting features, and the ability to edit their username.

 Artist pages

-Once an artist has had a track or tracks "scrobbled" by at least one user, Last.fm automatically generates a main artist page.
+Once an artist has had at least one track "scrobbled" by a user, Last.fm automatically generates a main artist page.
 This page displays details such as the total number of plays, the total number of listeners, the most popular weekly and overall tracks, the top weekly listeners, a list of similar artists, the most popular tags, and a shoutbox for messages.
-Additionally, there are links to events, album and individual track pages, and similar artists radio.
+Additionally, there are links to events, albums, and individual track pages, and a similar artists radio.
 Official music videos and other videos imported from YouTube may also be viewed on the relevant artist and track pages.

-Users may contribute relevant biographical details and other information to any artist's main page in the form of a wiki.
+Users may contribute relevant biographical details and other information to any artist's main page via a wiki.
 Edits are regularly moderated to prevent vandalism.
 A photograph of the artist may also be added.
 If more than one photograph is submitted, the most popular one is chosen by public vote.
 User-submitted content is licensed for use under the Creative Commons Attribution Share-Alike License and the GNU Free Documentation License.

-Last.fm currently cannot disambiguate artists with the same name; a single artist profile is shared between valid artists with identical names.
+Last.fm cannot disambiguate artists with the same name; a single artist profile is shared between valid artists with identical names.
 Additionally, Last.fm and its users do not differentiate between the composer and the artist of music, which can lead to confusion in classical music genres.